Participants at Bunker Labs’ Muster Raleigh-Durham event.

 Others immediately went into their canned sales pitches as if I were going to buy something on the spot.
 Ugh.
-Clearly, my judgment on which networking events to attend in those early days was suspect at best.
+My judgment was suspect at best when it came to deciding which networking events to attend.

-- ZeroEyes: Based in Philly, PA and founded by Navy Seals, ZeroEyes is an intelligent video analytics company that helps prevent school shootings.
+- ZeroEyes: Based in Philadelphia and founded by Navy Seals.
+ZeroEyes is an intelligent video analytics company that helps prevent school shootings.

-- LendIt: Based in San Diego, CA and founded by Marine veteran.
+- LendIt: Based in San Diego and founded by Marine veteran.
 LendIt Rentals is a rental software (CRM + POS), SaaS, and eCommerce platform for the item rental industry.

-- Busy Baby Mat: Based in Rochester, MN and founded by an Army veteran.
+- Busy Baby Mat: Based in Oronoco, MN, and founded by an Army veteran.
 The Busy Baby Mat is a placemat that helps prevent toddlers from tossing toys on the ground.
 And (more importantly) it helps prevent parents from getting tricked into playing the “toddler toss” game.

-- Military Influencer Conference: Based in San Antonio, Texas (though events rotate around the country) and founded by an Army veteran, this is an annual conference designed to build a community of influencers (and those who seek to be influencers) who are connected to the military community.
+- Military Influencer Conference: Based in San Antonio (though events rotate around the country) and founded by an Army veteran.
+This is an annual conference designed to build a community of influencers (and those who seek to be influencers) who are connected to the military community.

 How I Joined Bunker Labs

 As I was stepping away from my company, Bunker Labs needed someone to join the team, and I was selected a couple of years later.

 Now I get to travel around the Southeast, meeting veteran entrepreneurs and trying to help.